Listening for Dark Photon Radio from the Galactic Centre: Signals and Detection Sensitivity

-\textbf{\textit{Signals and Detection Sensitivity --- }}We consider the radio signals from compact stars in the GC, where the dark matter density is greatly enhanced relative to the Earth's local environment.
-To quantify the uncertainties from the dark matter density distribution, we compare the signals from two possible profiles: the generalised Navarro–Frenk–White (gNFW) profile~\cite{Benito:2016kyp,Benito:2020lgu} and a density spike near the central black hole~\cite{Lacroix:2018zmg,Bertone:2002je,Lacroix:2013qka} (details can be found in Appendix~\ref{sec:profiles}).
+We consider the radio signals from compact stars in the GC, where the dark matter density is greatly enhanced relative to the Earth's local environment.
+To quantify the uncertainties from the dark matter density distribution, we compare the signals from two representative profiles: the generalised Navarro–Frenk–White (gNFW) profile~\cite{Benito:2016kyp,Benito:2020lgu} and a density spike near the central black hole~\cite{Lacroix:2018zmg,Bertone:2002je,Lacroix:2013qka}.
+However, we note that a cored profile is not ruled out~\cite{Bullock:2017xww}, and, as we will discuss in Sec.~\ref{sec:dmprofile}, would lead to weaker limits.
 We assume that the DP makes up the entirety of the dark matter abundance.